Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 - push GCCs immediately into upstream innovation

-- transform education institutes into advanced research labs overnight
+- transform education institutes into advanced research hubs overnight

 - solve deep industrial capability gaps in the short term